 Sometimes I will use one song across grade levels.
 I’ll use the song to teach and have my students learn different skills.
 When I’m traveling to different schools, it helps me because then I can use the same visuals for all the grades and focus on the different concepts.
-One song I’ve used this way is “Five Fat Turkeys”.
+One song I’ve used this way is “Five Fat Turkeys.”
 I’ve adapted this song for lessons K-6 by using the song as a springboard to teach different concepts to each grade level.
-Here’s a break down of how I use this song K-6.
-If you’d like a copy of this Resource, just sign up for the newsletter and you’ll have access to the FREE RESOURCE LIBRARY.
+Here’s a break down of how I use this song for K-6.
+If you’d like a copy of this resource, just sign up for the newsletter and you’ll have access to the FREE RESOURCE LIBRARY.
 Here’s an idea of how I use the lesson for different grade levels.

-Kinder: Steady Beat, Creative Movement
+- Kindergarten: Steady Beat, Creative Movement

-First Grade: Rhythm and Beat, Creative Movement
+- First Grade: Rhythm and Beat, Creative Movement

-Second Grade: Notating half notes, Melody, Bass and Rhythmic Ostinato, Creative Movement
+- Second Grade: Notating half notes, Melody, Bass and Rhythmic Ostinato, Creative Movement

-Third Grade: Melody, Bass and Rhythmic Ostinato, Rhythmic Improvisation
+- Third Grade: Melody, Bass and Rhythmic Ostinato, Rhythmic Improvisation

-Fourth Grade: Melodic Improvisation
+- Fourth Grade: Melodic Improvisation

-Fifth Grade: Ukulele Chords
+- Fifth Grade: Ukulele Chords

-Sixth Grade: Guitar Chords
+- Sixth Grade: Guitar Chords

 Echo teach the chant as students pat the beat.
-For First and Second Graders-teach the rhythms by tapping or pat and clapping.
+For First and Second Graders, teach the rhythms by tapping or pat and clapping.

 Teach the cute little actions and have students perform for you.

 Now they are ready to sit down and play instruments.
 I have a special way that the students get their instruments.
 I have the instruments in one place in the room.
 The students walk around the circle and pick up their instrument.
 They keep walking in the circle until they can get to their spot easily.
-We practice this procedure a couple of times and then it’s very easy for the students to get instruments and be ready to play quickly.
+We practice this procedure a couple of times, and then it is very easy for the students to get instruments and be ready to play quickly.
 I also teach them to put their instruments on the floor: